-- UVA rays penetrate deep into the skin, causing long-term damage like wrinkles and aging.
+- UVA rays penetrate the skin, causing long-term damage like wrinkles and aging.
 The shortest wavelengths of UVA rays also contribute to sunburn.
 It’s essential to look for the words “broad spectrum” on the label, which means the product has ingredients that can protect you from UVAs and UVBs.

 It’s important to remember that SPF only protects against UVB rays; those are the rays causing the “reddening” or surface burns.
 SPF doesn’t account for UVA rays; those are the rays that cause long-term damage, including aging and wrinkles.

 Mineral Sunscreen uses zinc oxide or titanium dioxide to create a barrier to the sun rays, and they reflect off of your skin.
 You can apply minerals on top of other skincare products.